serdar-/book/introduction.rst

 Origins of almost all the essential knowledge that I have in Python programming, lay in `StackOverflow <http://www.stackoverflow.com>`_ and in blogs of generous programmers.
 Just like them, I will try to share all my knowledge in data analysis and Python programming with this book.
-I will try to explain everything in most simple sence and I will avoid using complex terms.
+I will try to explain everything in the most simple sence and I will avoid using complex terms.

-`All in all, I will try to tell everything as simple as possible but not simpler. <http://www.brainyquote.com/quotes/quotes/a/alberteins103652.html>`_